 Wapplyzer : Technology Connections : 12

-So, JB Hi-fi’s domain authority is super strong at 75.
+So, JB Hi-Fi’s domain authority is very strong at 75.
 Unsurprising, given we know it’s one of the highest traffic online retailers sites in Australia.

 Because not only does it sell high ticket products, it also sells more regular items like DVDs, CDs and games.
 Even, if most people these days download rather than physically buy many of those items.

-It has a similar set-up of trackers, and it’s based on the Shopify platform.
-Although, we assume it’s a bespoke version of Shopify, and not the $29/month option that anyone can access.
+It has a similar set-up of trackers to The Good Guys, and it’s based on the Shopify platform.
+Although, we assume it’s a bespoke version of Shopify, and not the $29/month option anyone can access.

-If we look at TVs there, the fact that we’re then comparing the option to The Good Guys is a reflection of what actual online shoppers do. (though they don’t look at the domain authority, tracking and tech connections like we do).
+As we then look at their TV options, we’re aiming to imitate what actual online shoppers do. (though they don’t look at the domain authority, tracking and tech connections like we do).

-With products like televisions, you research and decide on the product first.
-And then, you shop around for the best place to buy it.
-And your “best place to buy it” will likely come down to either price, or an additional service that the retailer offers to persuade you to buy from them.
-But let’s face it, for most people it’s going to be price.
+With products like televisions, most customers research and decide on the product first.
+And then, shop around for the best place to buy it.
+And the “best place to buy it” usually comes down to either price, or an extra service the retailer offers to persuade you to buy from them.
+But let’s be honest, more often than not, it’s the best price.

 But this one comes in at a whopping $4,495.
 That’s 4.5x more expensive than the TV we looked at in the Good Guys.
 Wow.

-And the main difference we can see, is the branding.
+And the main difference we can see is the branding.
 Everyone knows Samsung.
-But how many people have heard of Linsar as a brand? (not us we have to confess).
+But how many people know Linsar as a brand? (not us, we have to confess).